webamon-org/Democracy/README.md

 ![Webamon Logo](https://i.ibb.co/ggbMv7C/weblogo.png)

 # Webamon Democracy

 ## Description
 Community Opensource Edition

 This project consists of two services, `console` and `sandbox`, which can be run using Docker.
 The `console` service runs on port 3000, and the `sandbox` service runs on port 5000.

+## Warning

+**Before running the project, ensure you have a VPN running either locally or on your router.
+Failure to do so may expose your public IP address, which could compromise your privacy and security.**

 ## Installation and Setup